Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Bibliographic comments

 The construction of the spectral decomposition for Weyl group elements in Proposition \ref{IM} suggested in \cite{S12} is a generalization of similar results on the properties of the Coxeter plane which can be found in \cite{Car}, Section 10.4.

+Normal orderings of positive root systems of the form $\Delta_+^s$ described in Proposition \ref{pord} were firstly introduced in \cite{S10} where one can also find the construction of normal orderings of positive root systems compatible with Weyl group involutions from Appendix 1.
+Later the original definition was refined in \cite{S13}.
+Proposition \ref{pord} is a modified version of Proposition 5.1 in \cite{S10} and of Proposition 2.2 in \cite{S13}.

+Circular orderings of root systems were defined in \cite{KT3} to describe commutation relations between quantum group analogues of root vectors.
+In \cite{SDM} this construction was used to modify the positive root systems $\Delta_+^s$ in order to construct positive root systems associated to (conjugacy classes of) Weyl group elements which appear in the end of Section \ref{wgrord}.

-The slices $\Sigma_s$ introduced in \cite{S6} are generalizations of the Steinberg cross-sections to the set of conjugacy classes of regular elements in $G$ suggested in \cite{St2}. $\Sigma_s$ reduces to a Steinberg cross-section when $\gamma_1, \ldots, \gamma_{l'}$ is a set of simple roots, i.e. when $s$ is a Coxeter element.
+The slices $\Sigma_{{\bf k}, s}$ introduced in \cite{S6} in the case ${\bf k}=\mathbb{C}$ are generalizations of the Steinberg cross-sections to the set of conjugacy classes of regular elements in $G_{\bf k}$ suggested in \cite{St2}. $\Sigma_{{\bf k}, s}$ reduces to a Steinberg cross-section when $\gamma_1, \ldots, \gamma_{l'}$ is a set of simple roots, i.e. when $s$ is a Coxeter element.
 In this case isomorphism (\ref{cross}) is stated in \cite{St2} without proof.
 The first proof of this result appeared in \cite{SemSev}.
-Although that proof is not applicable for the root system of type $E_6$.
-The proof of isomorphism (\ref{cross}) given in Proposition \ref{crosssect} is a refined version of the proof of this result presented in \cite{S6}.
+However, that proof is not applicable for the root system of type $E_6$.
+The proof of isomorphism (\ref{cross}) in Proposition \ref{crosssect} based on the properties of normal ordering (\ref{NO}) is significantly simpler than the first complete proof of this result presented in \cite{S6}.

-Another construction of the slices $\Sigma_s$ in the case when $s$ are elliptic can be found in \cite{XL}.
+Another construction of the slices $\Sigma_{{\bf k}, s}$ in the case when $s$ are elliptic can be found in \cite{XL}.

+A more general approach to the definition of the transverse slices to conjugacy classes in algebraic groups generalizing the definition given in this chapter and the results of \cite{XL} was given in \cite{Malt2}, and the relevant Weyl combinatorics was developed in \cite{Malt1}.

-The closedness of the varieties $NZsN$ was justified in \cite{SDM}, Proposition 6.2.
+The closedness of the varieties $N^sZ^ssN^s$ was justified in \cite{SDM}, Proposition 6.2.

 In book \cite{SL} Slodowy proved Brieskorn's conjectures announced in \cite{Br} on the realization of simple singularities using the adjoint quotient of complex semisimple Lie algebras.
-Although a significant part of Slodowy's book is devoted to the study of the conjugation quotient for semisimple algebraic groups and to constructing some its resolutions, he ended up with a Lie algebra version of the construction of simple singularities and introduced transversal slices for the adjoint action for this purpose.
+Although a significant part of Slodowy's book is devoted to the study of the conjugation quotient for semisimple algebraic groups and to constructing some its resolutions, he ended up with a Lie algebra version of the construction of simple singularities and introduced transverse slices for the adjoint action for this purpose.
 These slices are called now the Slodowy slices.
-The slices $\Sigma_s$ can be regarded as algebraic group analogues of the Slodowy slices.
+The slices $\Sigma_{{\bf k}, s}$ can be regarded as algebraic group analogues of the Slodowy slices.